TommyTran732/tommytran732/README.md

 I am Tommy.
 You may know me as a PrivacyGuides Team Member.
 I am a good old system administrator.

-My public accounts are listed at https://tommytran.io/#contact.
-If an account not listed there reaches out to you claiming to be meplease send me a message on Matrix or Email for identity verification.
+My public accounts are listed [here](https://tommytran.io/#contact).
+If an account not listed there reaches out to you claiming to be me, please send me a message on Matrix or Email for identity verification.
 Chances are, they are an impersonator.